How do I get a library card?

 We keep the Opelika-Auburn News for one month and other newspapers for one week.
 Older newspapers are available at the Auburn University library.
 We also offer a digital news resource "NewsBank" that offers over 3500 news resources, many of which are archived for significant periods of time.

 Do you have archived copies of magazines?

 We keep magazines for one year after publication.
-While the most current issue of a magazine is only available for in-house use, back-issues may be checked out.
+Print magazines may now be checked out.
 Many magazines are available online through our Flipster digital magazine service.
 We'll be happy to assist you in locating requested articles.

 Do you have a room for meetings?